saucelabs/sauce-docs/docs/basics/data-center-endpoints/data-center-endpoints.md

 * Results for live tests and automated tests you run on the data center
 * Organization-wide concurrency settings specific to the data center
 * Teams associated with the data center
-* Sauce Connect Proxy Tunnels connected to the data center
+* Sauce Connect Proxy tunnels connected to the data center

 ## Data Center Status
 To check on the status of your data center, see the [Sauce Labs System Status](https://status.saucelabs.com/) page.